ut-cs378-vision-2014fall/course-info/README.md

 | Project 2 | Dense stereo reconstruction | 20% | 7 Oct |
 | Project 3 | Real-time tracking | 20% | 23 Oct |
 | Project 4 | Choose your own adventure | 30% | 2 Dec |

+### Late policy
+Submit your project by 11:59 PM on the day that its due according to the project's instructions.

+You're allowed three late days to use at your discretion across the semester with no penalty to your grade.
+If you submit your assignment any later than 11:59 on its due date, you will consume a late day.
+After all three late days are consumed, you'll receive no credit for late assignments.
+If you submit an assignment late, notify the TA by email.

 ### Programming Guidelines.
 Assignments in this course will be completed in [Python 2.7](https://www.python.org/download/releases/2.7/).